m-adnan8080/ansible-k8s-cluster/README.md

-# Ansinle setup multi-node Kubernetes cluster in VMs
+# Ansible setup multi-node Kubernetes cluster in VMs
 This repo is used ansible to setup multinodes Kubernetes cluster in virtual machines or bare-metal servers.
 Tested on Debian / Redhat Family linux server to setup K8S cluster version 1.21.4-0.

 ## Tools requirement